hpssjellis/particle.io-photon-high-school-robotics/a06-web-app/README.md

-Note: I wanted the index.html and config.xml files in this folder but the rules for phonegap build say those files must be in the main repository folder.
+Note: I wanted the index.html and config.xml files in this folder but the rules for phonegap build say those files must be in the main repository folder so I have re-named index.html to web-app.html here so you can work on it.

 ## Web page control of the Photon (or Raspberry Pi)

 1. Load web-app.ino on the particle IDE and flash it to your Photon

+1. Download to your computer or website the web-app.html file and edit it as needed.
+(Or work with it on your forked version of github but the page refreshes slower than on your computer or own website!)

 1. Then go up a directory and copy index.html to your computer.
 (Editing on your computer is faster than on github)